 Turmeric is most commonly administered as a powder sprinkled on food, as a paste rubbed topically on your pup’s skin, or in oil or gravy-type mixtures.
 If using on the skin, be aware that you will need to cover with a dressing as this product can stain objects it come in contact with - your hands included!

 Dosage is important, though, and taking too much can cause nausea, dizziness, iron deficiency, and other side effects.
 That’s true for people as well as dogs.
-Always consult with your veterinarian before beginning ongoing turmeric-based treatment or supplementation.

 Common guidelines for giving turmeric in powder form include the following: